-Consider a structure of a numeral-based QP in Modern Russian, including modifying adjective(s), as in X bol'shix stola/stolov 'X(NUM) big tables'.
-We assume that adjectives are located in a specialized phrasal projection FP in the extended nominal domain (Grimshaw 1990, Cinque 2010).
-A somewhat simplified schema of the syntactic template is illustrated in (25):
+Consider a structure of a numeral-based QP in modern Russian, including modifying adjective(s), as in X bol'shix stola/stolov "X(num) big tables".
+We assume that adjectives are located in a specialized phrasal projection FP in the extended nominal domain (cf. Grimshaw 1990, Cinque 2010).
+A somewhat simplified schema of the syntactic template is illustrated in (30):

-The dashed arrows in (25) indicate the diachronic process of numeralization.
+The dotted arrows in (30) indicates the diachronic process of numeralization.
 We propose that the # head inherited the information about the categorical status of the former count word, adjectival in the case of low numerals and nominal in the case of high numerals, which for the present purposes we designate as the [A] and [N] specifications of #, respectively.
 The importance of this step will become clear below.
 The NP itself is now marked for countability via assignment by #, in a head-complement configuration.
-We also assume that the newly emerged numeral checks its quantificational Q feature by overt movement to Spec-QP (that is, Q's respective feature has an 'EPP property'), thus deriving the surface word order.
+We also assume that the newly emerged numeral checks its quantificational Q feature by overt movement to Spec-QP (that is, Q's respective feature has an "EPP property"), thus deriving the surface word order.